Silvermoon-software-labs/LoNFo-dev/Readme.md

 # Description

 >>>
-The main idea behind this project is to cope up with the name as it suggests a lost and found project.
+This project is served to cope up with the name as it suggests a lost and found.
+>>>
 There will be an app and a website for the same where a user can register if he has lost his belongings including the location, date, time and few descriptions.
 The same goes for the user who has found the belonging of another user and can register it as a found article where he will be providing the location, date, time & minor details.
 This will be the place where they can meet and mutually agree on some deal (This is not our concern) which can be really helpfull for the people who lost their belongings and the person who founds it does have any way to return it if the product has no label in it.